-Have you checked out credit counseling?
-Some nonprofit consumer credit counseling organizations advertised on television, radio and the Internet say that they will help consumers get out of debt by negotiating with creditors, reducing or eliminating late charges, reducing interest rates and lowering consumers' monthly payments.
 In considering a credit counseling service, get the details about what "counseling" services the company will actually provide.
-Read the contract carefully before you sign up for a debt management plan offered by such companies to make sure you understand what is being offered.
+Read the contract carefully before you sign up for a debt management plan offered by such If you are balancing a car payment, a house payment, and credit card payments, common consensus is to pay the secured debt first.
+This means your priority will be your house and car payments.

+companies to make sure you understand what is being offered.
 Sometimes, these companies work with for-profit companies in consolidating your loans.
-Before you pay or "contribute" to any organization, check it out by contacting the National Foundation for Consumer Credit, the Better Business Bureau or, and the Attorney General's Office.
-See page 46 for contact information.
+Before you pay or "contribute" to any organization, check it out by contacting the National Foundation for Consumer Credit, the Better Business Bureau, and/or the Attorney General's Office.
+See page 66 for contact information.